Too often misunderstood, digestive enzymes have such an important role in sustaining life that I thought I should clarify a couple of myths.

-Further along the small intestine this is the major site for the digestion of carbohydrates.
-Here the enzymes maltase, lactase and sucrase (carbohydrases) split the various sugar molecules of carbohydrates into simple sugars.
+Further along the small intestine, is the major site for the digestion of carbohydrates.
+Here the enzymes maltase, lactase, and sucrase (carbohydrases) split the various sugar molecules of carbohydrates into simple sugars.

 Peptidase continues the breakdown of proteins into amino acids.

-Lactose intolerance result from a deficiency of the milk digesting enzyme Lactase.
-Undigested lactose (from milk) then passes to the colon where fermentation produces hydrogen and short-chain fatty acids that can cause abdominal distention, pain and sometimes diarrhea.
+Lactose intolerance results from a deficiency of the milk-digesting enzyme Lactase.
+Undigested lactose (from milk) then passes into the colon where fermentation produces hydrogen and short-chain fatty acids that can cause abdominal distention, pain and sometimes diarrhea.
 (2)

-It has been found that some yoghurt and the introduction of enzymes can reduce lactose intolerance.
+It has been found that some yogurt and the introduction of enzymes can reduce lactose intolerance.
 (2)

-Lactase, sucrose, and maltase are present upper part of the small intestine.
-Deficiency of these enzymes leads to incomplete digestion of the sugars.
+Lactase, sucrose, and maltase are present in the upper part of the small intestine.
+Deficiency of these enzymes leads to the incomplete digestion of the sugars.
 This can result in symptoms of bloating, flatulence, and diarrhea.